 – I have a 1kg first aid kit that I take on all my hikes and backpacking adventures.
 I have noticed that I do not use most of the items in the kit.
 So we pared down the first aid kit.
 We took mole skin for blisters, some band-aids for cuts, athletic tape for my knees and just a couple of gauze pads in case someone got a cut that was beyond what a band aid could handle.
 This save a lot of weight.

-– both Emily and I have camping knives with multiple attachments, but have realized that we rarely use the attachments.
+– both Micah and I have camping knives with multiple attachments, but have realized that we rarely use the attachments.
 To save weight, I purchased a kitchen knife with a blade cover, and then cut and trimmed the handle.
 This was the only knife we carried.
 It did an excellent job cutting tape, mole skin, bread and cheese.
 Not sure if cutting the handle was worth the effort

 – We carried a electronic tablet with a hiking app, I use Viewranger, so we had a solar charger to recharge the tablet.

 – Since we only boiled water for our meals, we only carried one pot.
 The dinner was store bought dried food, and we poured the water directly into the food pouch.
 For breakfast, we had oatmeal, made in the pot, and we just shared the same pot.